 10- Put a Schedule to Your Appointments and Visits

-Avoid unnecessary outings, and put definite times if you can.
+Avoid unnecessary outings, and set definite times if you can.

-Make it clear to your family and friends that Ramadan is a very special time to you and that you’d rather give more time to prayers and related activities than outings.
+Make it clear to your family and friends that Ramadan is a very special time for you and that you’d rather give more time to prayers and related activities than outings.

 11- Prepare for the Family Visits Ahead of Time

-Inviting guests to Iftar is rewarding, however, it can be a great load as well, unless you have a good plan for it.
+Inviting guests to Iftar is rewarding; however, it can be a great burden as well unless you have a good plan for it.

 Cook simple meals that do not need much time or effort.
-Prepare some or most of the dishes one day before the visit if you can.
+If you can, prepare some or most of the dishes one day before the visit.

 Get someone to help you with preparing, lifting, and washing the dishes if feasible, and if you have kids, let them help you as well.